West Palm Beach VA Medical Center

 Associate Director for Patient Care Services

-Ms. Nguyen began her federal career in January 2008, as a fellow of the Graduate Healthcare Administration Trainee Program (GHATP) for the Bay Pines VA Healthcare System (BPVAHCS).
-She became the Healthcare Systems Specialist for the Associate and Assistant Directors in 2011, where she served as the executive liaison for 15 administrative departments.
-During her time at the BPVAHCS, she was detailed into various leadership positions including the Assistant Chief of Health Administration Service, facility Strategic Planner, and Health Systems Specialist for the VISN 8 Network Office.
+Maria Nguyen was appointed the Assistant Director of the West Palm Beach VA Medical Center in February 2017.
+She has direct oversight of various facility services to include Environmental Management, Logistics, Medical Media Production, Prosthetics, and Voluntary Services.
+Maria began her federal career in January 2008, as a fellow of the Graduate Healthcare Administration Trainee Program for the Bay Pines VA Healthcare System.
+She became the Healthcare Systems Specialist for the Associate and Assistant Directors.
 She is a graduate of the 2010 VISN 8 LEAD program: Competency Development for Leaders in the 21st Century (CDL) Program, 2016 VHA Health Care Leadership Development Program (HCLDP), and is a senior fellow of the Partnership for Public Service: Excellence in Government Fellows Program.
 She also obtained a black belt certification in Lean Six Sigma and is a certified VA coach/mentor.
 Ms. Nguyen has an undergraduate degree in Biology with a minor in Business Administration and a Master of Public Health degree in Health Services, Management, and Policy from The Ohio State University.